 - An impressive archive of media, software, games, be it very recent or old

 Everything you can find on public torrent sites is available on Usenet (with exceptions of course), and in some cases even more.
-Ever choose to get the full resolution Blu-Ray version of that TV show or movie, or looked for an old flick or album long gone from your favorite file sharing sites?
+Even choose to get the full resolution Blu-Ray version of that TV show or movie, or looked for an old flick or album long gone from your favorite file sharing sites?
 Opportunity is right here.
+Disclaimer: Be sure to comply with the copyright laws in your country.

 - Privacy by design